DevZen-net/devzen-tools/packages/logzen/readme.md

 ## Installation

-LogZen is part of the devzen-tools [lerna monorepo](https://lerna.js.org).
+LogZen is part of the neozen-tools [lerna monorepo](https://lerna.js.org).

 To start development installation, clone the repo locally, cd to the repo's root and execute: